 The simple truth is this: the body will do what the mind tells it to.
 Think about people who run races of over 100 miles or weight lifters who lift twice their body weight as though it’s light as a feather.
 They are able to complete those extraordinary feats because of the mental power they are exerting over their body.
 The good news is, getting pregnant isn’t an extraordinary physical feat.
-It’s a natural process that will happen when you remove all the mental baby blocks you’ve put in your body’s way.
+It’s a natural process that can happen when you remove all the mental baby blocks you’ve put in your body’s way.
 That is why so many women who adopt or have an IVF baby go on to have a natural pregnancy quite soon afterwards.
-This happens because they are no longer in the blocked state but instead, see and accept themselves as a parent which influences their fertility in a positive way, so there’s no need for pregnancy jealousy.
+This happens because they are no longer in the blocked state and, instead, see and accept themselves as a parent, which influences their fertility in a positive way, so there’s no need for pregnancy jealousy.

 If you’re feeling the baby blocks of bitterness and pregnancy jealousy, realise that nothing about those emotions is conducive to getting you pregnant.
 Do proactive things: visit a message board where previously infertile women talk about their baby success; create a Pinterest baby board or a real life one; buy a book of baby names; walk through the nappy aisle in the store with the knowledge that one day soon, this will be for you.
 If these things feel unnatural, it’s only because the baby blocks in your mind are stronger than the mental assurance that you’re going to get pregnant.
 It’s your job to reverse this.

-I promise you this works.
 Just this week I got two emails from past readers and clients with my favourite subject line “Good News :)” I want to receive that same email from you.
 For more information on how to release your baby blocks, consult my Get Pregnant Programme and my book Trying to Get Pregnant and Succeeding.

 You may like to read my previous blog on Reverse Anxiety -the symptoms of an anxiety attack.